 Welcome to Ontology Matching

-OM book: The 2nd edition of the ontology matching book is coming out soon.
+OM book: The 2nd edition of the book is available.
+50% of the new content inside.

 An ontology typically provides a vocabulary that describes a domain of interest and a